ATGardner/atgardner.github.com/_posts/2013-10-16-the-big-three.markdown

 It can really handle above average loads, for an aspiring (but-not-quite-there-yet) ultra-light hiker such as me.
 On my INT hike I think I had a rather light total pack weight, cutting down to carry only essentials, and carrying a [Rainbow](http://tarptent.com/rainbow.html) Tarptent.
 But since then, I went out to several shorter hikes in the desert, where I had to carry up to 8 Liters of water on my back.
 Picking up the backpack when it was fully loaded was no fun, but it held.

-{% include image.html src='http://2.bp.blogspot.com/-DBrz7JZJOcI/UqlypLoGGYI/AAAAAAADG8Q/wKGX3QMBfvo/s400/ind_back_l.jpg' caption='ZPacks Arc Blast Ultralight Backpack' %}
+{% include image.html src="http://2.bp.blogspot.com/-DBrz7JZJOcI/UqlypLoGGYI/AAAAAAADG8Q/wKGX3QMBfvo/s400/ind_back_l.jpg" caption="ZPacks Arc Blast Ultralight Backpack" %}

 I figured that after 5 years, it's time for me to find a new backpack, and I was contemplating just ordering the newer Mariposa model, or maybe a Gorilla, but during my recent hike on the Tour du Mont Blanc, with my old backpack, I noticed that I sweat a lot along my back, even when the weather itself was not exceptionally hot.
 I recalled reading about the [ZPacks Arc Blast](http://zpacks.com/backpacks/arc_blast.shtml), with its outer frame that enables ventilation along the back, and figured I should look into it.